adzierzanowski/volcano/README.md

 This is an attempt to modify keyboard state (colors, macros) using macOS because the only available drivers are made for Windows.

+I'm not really sure but it should also work on Linux.

 # Development state

 The communication with the keyboard works just fine but there are many commands